 Which TEFL course is right for me?

-Deciding which course to take will depend on whether you envisage a career in teaching, or if you just want to use your TEFL qualification to gain experience and see the world.
+Deciding which course to take will depend on whether you're pursuing a career in teaching, or if you just want to use your TEFL qualification to gain work experience and see the world.

-• Trinity College London CertTESOL (Certificate in Teaching English to Speakers of Other Languages) - This is an equivalent to the CELTA certificate, with almost identical entry criteria and course structure.
-The level 5 CertTESOL course involves a minimum of 130 hours of training and 70 hours of additional study.
-As with the CELTA qualification, the cost varies depending on the course provider, but you can expect to pay about £1,000.
+Another option is the Trinity College London CertTESOL (Certificate in Teaching English to Speakers of Other Languages).
+This qualification is equivalent to the CELTA certificate, featuring nearly identical entry requirements and course structure.
+The Level 5 course requires a minimum of 130 hours of training and 70 hours of independent study.

 What will I learn on a TEFL course?

-• the basics of English including phonology, lexis and grammar
+• the fundamentals of English, including phonology (sound systems), lexis (vocabulary), and grammar

 How much is a TEFL course?